-We are investing in animal welfare to make change happen in this generation!
+We invest today in animal welfare to make change happen in this generation.

 Did you know that the welfare of animals has a direct link to the welfare of women and children?

 Did you know that violence against animals is a societal issue linked to violence against women and children?